Tom Daugherty

 Tom Daugherty (born February 22, 1975) is a right-handed American professional ten-pin bowler residing in Riverview, Florida.
 He is a member of the Professional Bowlers Association (PBA), having joined in 2001.
-He is one of the few PBA bowlers to successfully use the one-handed no-thumb delivery.
-Although Daugherty has won four PBA Tour titles (including one major) and 21 PBA Regional titles, he is perhaps best known for rolling a nationally-televised 100 game at the 2011 PBA Tournament of Champions, the lowest score ever bowled in a televised PBA event.
+He is one of a very few PBA bowlers to successfully use the one-handed no-thumb delivery, although he uses his thumb for most spares.
+While Daugherty has won four PBA Tour titles (including one major) and 25 PBA Regional titles, he is perhaps best known for rolling a nationally-televised 100 game at the 2011 PBA Tournament of Champions, the lowest score ever bowled in a televised PBA event.

-Nicknamed "Rebel", Daugherty has accumulated 21 career 300 games in PBA events.
+Nicknamed "Rebel" and "Tampa Tom", Daugherty has accumulated 21 career 300 games in PBA events.
 He is a pro staff member for Hammer bowling balls, Dexter shoes, and Turbo Inserts.

 PBA career

 Daugherty became a PBA member in 2001, and started bowling regularly on the PBA Tour in the 2003–04 season.
 After three seasons of little success as a full time Tour bowler, he returned to bowling mostly in PBA Regional Tour events for the next six seasons.